This is the No 1 Web Series of many others that we will continue to write and film in the future.

 In the next step, we setup the database credentials that the installation will use to connect the site with the right database.

-Then you have the database host, that in this case is localhost.
+Then you have the database host, which in this case is localhost.
 Last is the prefix that will be used when creating the database tables.
 The default value is “wp_“.
 Change it to your wish if you want another more representative prefix.

 One more form to fill and you are almost over.
-Now it’s time to give some information like the name for your new site, the admin’s username, password and email.
+Now it’s time to give some information like the name for your new site, the admin’s username, password, and email.

 Click on “Install WordPress” and your work is over.
-Now let wordpress do the job.
+Now let WordPress do the job.

-After this you will be redirected to http://localhost/wordpress/wp-login.php Enter the username and password set up in the last step and login into the installation.
+After this, you will be redirected to http://localhost/wordpress/wp-login.php Enter the username and password set up in the last step and login into the installation.

 Now it begins the New Website Configuration and Set Up.
 We are going to keep talking about those on the other tutorials after this.
 Stay tuned!

-Hope you enjoyed 🙂 !
+Hope you enjoyed it 🙂 !